List of EastEnders characters introduced in 2006: Liz Turner

-Elizabeth "Liz" Turner, played by Kate Williams, is the mother of Owen Turner (Lee Ross) - the ex-husband of Denise Fox (Diane Parish).
+Liz Turner, played by Kate Williams, is the mother of Owen Turner (Lee Ross) – the ex-husband of Denise Fox (Diane Parish).
 Initially a recurring character, Liz first appeared on 12 September 2006.
 She returned in July 2009 on a more regular basis, and in April 2010 it was announced that the character had been axed.
 Her final episode was broadcast on 5 August 2010.

 Liz arrives in Walford from her home in Spain for Owen's trial, following his arrest for assaulting Denise.
 When Owen receives a suspended sentence, Liz arranges for him to move to Cardiff with her sister, and tries to take Owen away in a taxi.
 As the taxi leaves, Owen gets out and tells his mother he needs an alcoholic drink.
 He returns drunk, and knocks Liz unconscious.
 She wakes up to find that he has kidnapped his daughter Libby (Belinda Owusu), and tried to kill her and himself.
 Liz tries to visit Libby in hospital, but Denise lies to her that Libby is sleeping.
 She then returns to Spain.

 She returns three years later for Libby's 18th birthday, and tells Libby that Owen wants her to visit him in prison.
 Libby does visit him, but regrets it after Denise finds out from her other daughter, Chelsea (Tiana Benjamin).
 Liz tries to apologize to the Foxes about what Owen did to them, but Denise refuses to accept it.
-Liz then tries to get to know Libby better, but Libby informs her that Denise does not want Owen back in her life and Libby is going to support her mother's decision - meaning that she is no longer able to spend time with Liz.
+Liz then tries to get to know Libby better, but Libby informs her that Denise does not want Owen back in her life and Libby is going to support her mother's decision – meaning that she is no longer able to spend time with Liz.
 After an emotional goodbye between grandmother and granddaughter, Liz visits Owen one last time before returning to Spain, but he demands that she cancel her flight.
 The next week Liz decides to live in Walford, becoming Dot Branning's (June Brown) lodger, which is met with opposition from Denise.
 She starts working on Ian Beale's (Adam Woodyatt) fruit and veg stall and starts learning dances with Patrick Trueman (Rudolph Walker) for a charity event, and they eventually go on a date.